Anyline/mobile-ocr-documentation-anyline/source/index.md

     NSLog("Scan result: %@", scanResult);
 }
 ```
 When a valid result is found, it will call the delegate.
-The scan result will be a string containing the scanned code.
+The scan result will be a *string* containing the scanned code.

+<a name="energyModule"> </a>
 ## Energy

-The Anyline-Energy-Module is capable of scanning analog electric- and gas-meter-readings.
+The Anyline Energy-Module is capable of scanning analog electric- and gas-meter-readings.
-Moreover, it is possible to scan bar- and qr-codes as well as serial numbers for meter identification.
+Moreover, it is possible to scan bar- and QR-codes as well as serial numbers for meter identification.

 For each successful scan, you will receive four result-attributes:

-- **scanMode:** the mode the result belongs to
+- **scanMode:** the mode the result belongs to (gas, electric, barcode)
 - **result**: the detected value as a String
 - **resultImage**:
 	 - scanMode = meter: the cropped image that has been used to scan the meter value